radu-matei/radu-matei.github.io/content/blog/k8s18-azure.md

 This tutorial uses Azure to provision the infrastructure required to run a Kubernetes cluster.
 If you don't have an Azure subscription you can [create a free account and get $200 for 12 months](https://azure.microsoft.com/en-us/free/?v=17.39a).

-This tutorial deploys 4 D2_V2 VMs (1 master + 3 agents) with Linux and will cost approximately $13 - $14 / day, but you can change the type of the VM to be D1_V2, and the cost will go down to $6 / day.
+This tutorial deploys 4 D2_V2 VMs (1 master + 3 agents) with Linux that will cost approximately $13 - $14 / day, but you can change the type of the VM to be D1_V2, and the cost will go down to $6 / day.

 > Note that the pricing will vary slightly based on the location where you deploy the VMs.